Foresight 4 VCT PLC: Issue of Equity

 Net Asset Value and Allotment of Ordinary Shares

-The Board of Foresight 4 VCT announces an updated NAV of 68.9p per share in advance of today's allotment of Ordinary Shares.

-Furthermore, The Board of Foresight 4 VCT is pleased to announce that in accordance with the terms of the Offer for Subscription dated 19 May 2017 (the 'Offer'), 3,580,633 Ordinary Shares of 1p each in Foresight 4 VCT plc were allotted on 20 November 2017 on an issue price based on a Net Asset Value of 68.9 pence per share.
+The Board of Foresight 4 VCT is pleased to announce that in accordance with the terms of the Offer for Subscription dated 19 May 2017 (the 'Offer'), 217,643 Ordinary Shares of 1p each in Foresight 4 VCT plc were allotted on 21 November 2017 on an issue price based on a Net Asset Value of 68.9 pence per share.

 For further information please contact: Gary Fraser, Foresight Group: 020 3667 8159